Ted Turner: Other ventures

-Also in 1988, he introduced Turner Network Television (TNT) with Gone with the Wind.
+Also in 1988, Turner introduced Turner Network Television (TNT) with Gone with the Wind.
 TNT, initially showing older movies and television shows, added original programs and newer reruns.
 Turner would later create Turner Classic Movies (TCM) in 1994, airing Turner's pre-1986 MGM library of films alongside those of Warner Bros. made before 1950, though it has expanded its library since.

 In 1989, Turner created the Turner Tomorrow Fellowship for fiction offering positive solutions to global problems.
 The winner, from 2500 entries worldwide, was Daniel Quinn's Ishmael.

 In 1990, he created the Turner Foundation, which focuses on philanthropic grants concerning issues pertaining to the environment and overpopulation.
 In the same year he created Captain Planet, an environmental superhero.
 Turner produced the television series Captain Planet and the Planeteers and its later sequel series with Captain Planet as the featured character.

 In 1992, the pre-May 1986 MGM library, which also included Warner Bros. properties including the early Looney Tunes and Merrie Melodies libraries and also the Fleischer Studios and Famous Studios Popeye cartoons from Paramount (and then United Artists), became the core of Cartoon Network.
 A year before, Turner's companies purchased Hanna-Barbera Productions (whose longtime parent, Taft/Great American Broadcasting, had been headquartered in Turner's original hometown of Cincinnati), beating out several other bidders including MCA Inc. (whose subsidiaries included Universal Pictures and Universal Destinations & Experiences) and Hallmark Cards.
 With the 1996 Time Warner merger, the channel's archives gained the later Warner Bros. cartoon library as well as other Time Warner-owned cartoons.

 In 1993, Turner and Russian journalist Eduard Sagalajev founded the Moscow Independent Broadcasting Corporation (MIBC).
 This corporation operated the sixth frequency in Russian television and founded the Russian channel TV-6.
 The company was later purchased by Russian businessman Boris Berezovsky and an unknown group of private persons.
 In 2007 the license for TV-6 had expired and there was no application for renewal.

+In 1993, Turner also considered acquiring Paramount Pictures, but withdrew from this endeavor following a meeting with then-QVC head Barry Diller.

 Time Warner merger

-Turner Broadcasting System, Inc. merged with Time Warner, Inc. on October 10, 1996, with Turner as vice chairman and head of Time Warner and Turner's cable networks division.
+Turner Broadcasting System merged with Time Warner on October 10, 1996, with Turner as vice chairman and head of Time Warner and Turner's cable networks division.
 Turner was dropped as head of cable networks by CEO Gerald Levin but remained as Vice Chairman of Time Warner.
-He resigned as Time Warner vice chairman in 2003 and then from the board of directors in 2006.
+He would be succeeded in March 2001 as head of Turner Broadcasting by Jamie Kellner, who was also greatly responsible for cancelling WCW's television contracts on networks which Turner previously ran.
+He resigned as AOL Time Warner vice chairman in 2003 and then from the Time Warner board of directors in 2006.